Chinese Basketball Association: Foreign imports

 Listed below are some of the most accomplished foreign imports who have competed in the CBA.
 Players must appear in at least one game for the team to receive credit for a season.
 Someone who signs a contract but never steps on the court does not count.

+As of early 2024, over 100 basketball professionals from the United States, Europe, and Australia work in the CBA.